iamseb4s/heartbeat-monitor/README.md

 This mechanism ensures that only confirmed state changes are reported, not momentary fluctuations.

+Additionally, alert messages sent to n8n are now customized for each status code (`200`, `220`, `221`, `500`).
+For the `NULL` case (when the worker is unreachable), the message differentiates whether the cause is a lack of internet connectivity or specific inaccessibility of the worker API, providing more precise context.

 ## Data Persistence (Database)

 All metrics are stored in an SQLite database (`metrics.db`) with `WAL` mode enabled to improve write/read concurrency.